ESitk/Novice-sloth/README.md

 # Novice-sloth
-New coding project for learning and such
+New coding project for learning how to use web technologies

+### Goals and more info to come